cseanburns/semantic_web_development/src/2a-document-structure-and-metadata.md

 ### The `<head>` section

-Let's focus on the [HEAD section][head_w3c], which contains a web document's metadata.
+Let's focus on the [HEAD section][head_whatwg], which contains a web document's metadata.
 A document's metadata is data that describes the data on the page.
 This section of the HTML document may typically include five elements:
 `<title>`, `<base>`, `<link>`, `<meta>`, and `<style>`, as shown below: